LeonardosGitHub/f5zeroDayDeploy/README.md

     - Creates a new Signature Set which includes the signatures specified in playbook
     - Adds new Signature Set to a Parent policy
     - Adds new Signature Set to all the Child policies that declined inheritance of attack signatures from Parent policy
-    - Enforces specified signatures in all policies
+    - Enforces (staging to blocking) specified signatures in specified parent and child policies
     - Apply's parent policy which also applies the child policies

 <br>